Guitar Chords

 The B chord

-This chord is not part of the CAGED open-position chords.
+The B chord is not part of the CAGED open-position chords, but there’s a very important reason for it being here.

-In the video lesson, we run through it using all CAGED shapes.
+In the video lesson, we go through it using all CAGED shapes.
 Understand this and you can build all major guitar chords.

 The Cm chord